 Start with the Arc de Germanicus down by the riverbank, a triumphal arch dedicated to Germanicus Caesar and his uncle, the emperor Tiberius.
 It originally adorned a stone bridge crossing the Charente river.

-The main tourist site is Les Arènas.
+The main tourist site is Les Arènas (20 rue Lacurie).
 Take the small footpath next to 54 cours Reverseaux and you arrive at the remarkable building and the oldest surviving Roman ruins in France.
-It’s a surprising, peaceful amphitheatre carved out of the hillside seen at its best in summer when a series of... free concerts fills the sandy space.
+It’s a surprising, peaceful amphitheater carved out of the hillside seen at its best in summer when a series of free concerts fill the sandy space.